borivojevic/borivojevic.github.com/_posts/2013-07-23-PHP-isset-vs-array_key_exists.markdown

 Even with the slower performance array_key_exists() totaly wins the day for me and I'm committed never to use isset() again.

 It's supprising and it's humbling when you discover something new in language you're using for so many years.
-I decided to celebrate it and share this a-ha moment with world.
+That's why I decided to celebrate it and share this a-ha moment in the form of a blog post.
 Also, [enjoy my surprised face][] when I come to realization.

 [Example #2]: http://php.net/manual/en/function.array-key-exists.php
 [benchmark]: http://ilia.ws/archives/247-Performance-Analysis-of-isset-vs-array_key_exists.html